Michael Breij

-Michael Breij (born 15 January 1997) is a Dutch professional footballer who plays as an attacking midfielder or right winger for club Roda JC.
+Michael Breij (born 15 January 1997) is a Dutch professional footballer who plays as an attacking midfielder or right winger for club Emmen.

 Club career

 Early years

 Breij was born in Amstelveen and played football for amateur club RKAVIC in his youth.
 After a year at SV Ouderkerk and one at AFC, he moved to AZ in 2009.
 He spent seven years in the youth academy of the Alkmaar club before joining Groningen's under-23s in the summer of 2016.

 Groningen

 Between 2016 and 2019, Breij became a key player for the under-23 team, captaining the squad and scoring 21 goals in 30 appearances during the 2017–18 Derde Divisie season.

 Breij made his professional debut for Groningen on 19 April 2018, in a 1–1 Eredivisie draw against Utrecht, coming on in the 73rd minute as a substitute for Jesper Drost.

 On 14 May 2018, Breij signed a one-year contract with Groningen with an option for an additional season.
 He scored his first professional goal on 25 August, helping his team to a 1–0 league victory against De Graafschap.